Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Perspectives and suggested observables

 Which are the observable effects to look at if we enter and/or cross the mixed phase?

-As already stressed, a first expectation will be the Isospin Distillation effect, a kind of {\it neutron trapping} in the quark phase, supported by statistical fluctuations \cite{ditoro} as well as by a symmetry energy difference in the two phases, as discussed in Section 2.1.
-In fact while in the pure hadron matter (neutron-rich) at high density we have a large neutron potential repulsion (in both $NL\rho$, $NL\rho\delta$ cases), in the quark phase the $d$-quarks see a much smaller symmetry repulsion only due to the kinetic contribution from the Fermi gas.
-As a consequence while in a pure hadronic phase neutrons are quickly emitted or ``transformed'' in protons by inelastic collisions \cite{ferini06}, when the mixed phase starts forming, neutrons are kept in the interacting system, in the quark phase which is also at larger baryon density, up to the subsequent hadronization in the expansion stage \cite{erice08}.
-Observables related to such neutron ``trapping'' could be an inversion in the trend of the formation of neutron rich clusters, an enhancement of the production of isospin-rich nucleon resonances and subsequent decays, i.e. an increase of $\pi^-/\pi^+$, $K^0/K^+$ yield ratios for reaction products coming from high density regions, that could be selected looking at large transverse momenta, corresponding to a large radial flow.
+As already stressed, a first expectation will be the Isospin Distillation effect, a kind of {\it neutron trapping} in the quark phase, supported by statistical fluctuations \cite{ditoro} as well as by a symmetry energy difference in the two phases, as discussed in Section III.
+In fact while in the pure hadron matter (neutron-rich) at high density we have a large neutron potential repulsion (in both $NL\rho$, $NL\rho\delta$ as well as in the corresponding $DDRH$ cases), in the quark phase the $d$-quarks see a smaller symmetry repulsion essentially only due to the kinetic contribution from the Fermi gas.
+As a consequence while in a pure hadronic phase neutrons are quickly emitted or ``transformed'' in protons by inelastic collisions \cite{ferini06}, when the mixed phase starts forming, neutrons are kept in the interacting system, in the quark phase, where they can even thermalize, up to the subsequent hadronization in the expansion stage \cite{erice08}.
+Observables related to such neutron ``trapping'' could be \begin{itemize} \item{(i).
+An inversion in the trend of emission of fast neutron rich clusters with increasing beam energy, to be seen in the $n/p,~^3H/^3He..$ ratios at high kinetic energies;} \item{(ii).
+An enhancement of the production of isospin-rich nucleon resonances and subsequent decays, that can be evaluated via equilibrium statistical approaches \cite{ferini05};} \item{(iii).
+Related to the previous point, an increase of $\pi^-/\pi^+$, $K^0/K^+$ yield ratios for mesons coming from high density regions, to be selected via large transverse momenta, corresponding to a large radial flow.} \end{itemize}

 If such kinetic selection of particles from the mixed phase can really be successful also other potential signatures would become available.
 One is related to the general softening of the matter, due to the contribution of more degrees of freedom, that should show up in the damping of collective flows \cite{csernai99}.